jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 This div would now be announced as an interactive element by assistive technology, this is all well and good, but why?

-As well as this extra role, we'd also then need to handle focus behavior manually using JavaScript and the `tabindex` attribute.
+As well as this extra role, we'd also then need to handle focus behavior manually using JavaScript and the `tabindex` attribute and also handle key press behaviour.
 This adds unnecessary complexity and requires the user to download JavaScript just to do something that could be done with a native element.

 ### Extra considerations